Twin Perspectives

 4. Happisburgh Lighthouse

-Having explored Horsey, it’s time to travel twenty minutes up the road to Happisburgh Lighthouse (pronounced ‘hayz-buh-ruh’).
-The oldest working lighthouse in East Anglia, built in 1790, Happisburgh is a red and white striped wonder to visit.
+Having explored Horsey, why not travel twenty minutes up the road to Happisburgh Lighthouse (pronounced ‘hayz-buh-ruh’).
+The oldest working lighthouse in East Anglia, built in 1790, Happisburgh is a red and white striped beauty to visit.

 things to do in norfolk